Information Technology Optimized Service Team

 I’ve been a part of numerous reorgs and realignments during my time at Penn State.
 What makes this one different?

 While many of the topics under IT OST are not new, the IT OST charge, goals and objectives are drawn from Penn State executive leadership’s vision to increase agility, purpose, and opportunity and transform our internal operations.
 Additionally, with decreased state funding, other budgetary challenges, and decreased student populations, Penn State must adapt and change to face many realities confronting all of higher education.
-March 2025

-What can I expect after July 1?
+What can I expect next?

 Over the 18-month transition period (July 1, 2025 – January 2027), all of IT will undergo an optimization process comprised of the basic elements of: